 Research 2 (SOR 738)

 This course starts with the various components of a research paper; title page, abstract, keywords, introduction, materials and methods, results, discussion, conclusions, and references.
 However, the major emphasis is the preparation of an institutional review board (IRB) proposal that is presented to peers and instructor for evaluation.
 Spring semester.
 1 credit.

 Having had one year’s experience working with orthodontic patients, residents receive transfer patients from third year residents.
 Transfer patients may be in various stages of their orthodontic treatment.
 Pass/Fail only.
 Summer.
 8 credits.

 Clinical 5 (SOR 808)

 The focus is the treatment and management of orthodontic patients who are approximately one year into their treatments.
-Residents are involved in mid-treatment mechanics, which includes the use of rectangular arch wires and adjustment wire bends.
-For extraction cases, extraction spaces should be at least half way closed.
+Residents are involved in mid-treatment mechanics, which includes the use of rectangular archwires and adjustment wire bends.
+Achievement of canine and molar relations, and management of space closure.
 Pass/Fail only.
 Fall semester.
 8 credits.

 Clinical 6 (SOR 810)

 Resident case treatments are focused on mid and final stage treatment procedures including placing rectangular wires, finishing wires, end of space closure for extraction cases, case completions, debonding/debanding, final records, and fabrication and placement of retainers.
 Pass/Fail only.
 Spring semester.
 8 credits.

 Clinical issues and controversies in orthodontics are presented from an evidence-based perspective.
 Residents are required to do a review of the literature on an assigned topic, write a paper, and present it to the group via PowerPoint.
 Residents are also required to participate in group discussions, challenging and questioning the quality of evidence, reliability and validity of the information presented.
 Summer.
 1 credit.